yhtMinceraft1010X/liferay-portal/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 with those settings.
 There are five environments: common, dev, docker, local, prod, and uat.
 The default value is `local`.

+$h4 liferay.workspace.bundle.dist.include.metadata
+Set this to true to append metadata for the current environment settings and timestamp.
+The default value is `false`.

 $h4 liferay.workspace.ext.dir
 Set the folder that contains all Ext OSGi modules and Ext plugins.
 The default value is `ext`.